darwin/simverse/readme.md

 # Simverse

-This is a tool for lighting network developers.
+This is a tool for lightning network developers.
 It can generate local simnet clusters of requested size and shape.
 It uses docker-compose to manage the cluster and provides a set of helper scripts for your convenience.

 ## Features